Object 4546

 Request your non-binding exposé by email now.

-Short distances in the heart of the Sauerland region
+Convenient location in the heart of the Sauerland

-Meggen offers excellent education and childcare facilities for families.
-Several childcare facilities are available in the village, as well as a primary school, which is about a 10-minute walk away.
-Secondary schools are also located in the immediate vicinity: there is a high school in the neighboring village of Altenhundem, and a secondary school in nearby Grevenbrück.
-These can be reached quickly by bus or car.
+Meggen offers excellent educational and childcare options for families.
+Several childcare options are available in town, as well as an elementary school, which is about a 10-minute walk away.
+Secondary schools are also in the immediate vicinity: there is a high school in the neighboring town of Altenhundem, and a middle school is available in nearby Grevenbrück.
+Both are easily accessible by bus or car in a short amount of time.

-Altenhundem, the administrative and business center of the city of Lennestadt, can also be reached in about 5 minutes by car.
-Here you will find additional shopping opportunities, doctors, cultural offerings, and a wide range of leisure activities.
+Altenhundem, the administrative and commercial center of the city of Lennestadt, is also just a 5-minute drive away.
+Here you’ll find additional shopping options, doctors, cultural attractions, and a wide range of recreational activities.

-The natural surroundings are particularly noteworthy: meadows, forests, and numerous hiking trails are practically on your doorstep and offer ideal opportunities for recreation and relaxation.
+Particularly noteworthy is the natural setting: meadows, forests, and numerous hiking trails are practically right on your doorstep, offering ideal opportunities for rest and relaxation.

-Lennestadt-Meggen impresses not only with its beautiful location, but also with its cultural attractions.
-The "Siciliaschacht Meggen" mining museum is one of the region's most famous sights.
-The historic facilities were once among the world's most important sulfur mines.
-The famous Sauerland Pyramids, with their extraordinary exhibitions, also invite visitors to enjoy exciting visits.
+Lennestadt-Meggen impresses not only with its beautiful location but also with its cultural highlights.
+The “Siciliaschacht Meggen” Mining Museum is one of the region’s most famous attractions.
+The historic facilities were once among the world’s most significant pyrite mines.
+Likewise, the famous Sauerland Pyramids, with their extraordinary exhibitions, invite you to exciting visits.